 Explore more, about our partnerships.

 Evertis believes the benefits of PET are often under-rated and misjudged.
 In a world where citizens and consumers are constantly bombarded by information, there is confusion around PET and its role.
-This has led us to take a role in sensitizing our communities through educational programs developed by our team, as well as through contributions to communication campaigns such as Positively PET.
+This has led us to take a role in sensitizing our communities through educational programs developed by our team, as well as through contributions to communication campaigns such as Positively PET and Recycle the One.

 PET has unique and versatile characteristics that no other material can match.